-Compared to the rest of the New York City market, the Downtown Brooklyn submarket has less expensive rates, so you should have no trouble finding a great deal in this undervalued submarket.
+Compared to the rest of the New York City market, the Downtown Brooklyn submarket has lower rates, so you should have no trouble finding a great deal in this discounted submarket.

-In the last 90 days, 31 listings have been posted online, which means spaces might be going fast.
-You'll want to be prepared to tour spaces as quick as possible.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+In the last 90 days, 29 listings have come on the market, which means new availabilities are probably leasing quickly.
+You'll want to be prepared to make an offer immediately.
+About 7% of the available leases in the Downtown Brooklyn are subleases, so you will probably need to sign a longer term lease with the landlord directly.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 4,000 sqft, there are still 0 new availabilities below 2,000 sqft.
-Most buildings in this area are around 5 floors.
-Most buildings in this market were built in 1948 and are Class A.
+Even though the median size is 9,000 sqft, there are still 0 new availabilities below 2,000 sqft.
+Most properties in this market are around 5 floors.
+Most buildings in this region were built in 1950 and are Class A.

-A large portion of this region is residential, but there's plenty of office_space.
-Health care is the dominant industry in this region.
-Commute by walking is the most popular way to get to work amongst Downtown Brooklyn residents.
+A large portion of this market is residential, but there's plenty of office_space.
+Health care is the dominant industry in this area.
+Commute by walking is the most popular way to get to work amongst Downtown Brooklyn occupants.
 Commuting between 20 and 25 minutes a day is the norm for those who opt to reside in this part of town.